-Through a cross-registration program, full-time undergraduate students may register for Army ROTC (Reserve Officer Training Corps) in association with nearby Seton Hall University and commute to the South Orange campus for the required classes.
+Through a cross-registration program, full-time undergraduate and graduate students at Caldwell University may register for Army Reserve Officer Training Corps (ROTC), in association with nearby Seton Hall University and commute to the South Orange campus for the required military science classes.
+All other coursework, including the student's academic major, is taken at Caldwell University.
+The Department of Military Science at Seton Hall administers the military science courses.